Seive27/Seive27/README.md

 - 👋 Hi, I’m @Seive27
 - 👀 I’m interested in Anything
 - 🌱 I’m currently learning to code (just an amateur)
-- 💞️ I’m looking to collaborate on anything related to games
+- 💞️ I’m looking to collaborate on anything related to web-application, and UI/UX
 - 📫 How to reach me: you can reach out to me through instagram and discord

 <!---